 Check Your Free Credit Reports Often

-A healthy relationship with credit will keep you from getting to the point where you have an overwhelming amount of debt.
-To do this, you will want to keep your credit utilization low at all times.
+Keep your credit utilization low at all times.
 Your credit utilization ratio contrasts your available credit to your used credit.
 You want to aim to have a credit utilization rate of 30% or below to have a good credit score.
-But if you want to go the extra mile, pay off your credit card balances in full regularly.
+But if you want to go the extra mile, pay off your credit card in full regularly.

 Pay Off Your Outstanding Balances

 If you can afford to, consider paying off your full credit card balances at the end of every month.
-Not only will this allow you to maintain a very low credit utilization rate, as mentioned above, but it will also make it, so you save a significant amount of money on interest charges.
-Above all, only using credit up to the point where you still have enough money to pay off your full balance at any given time ensures that you never build up problem debt.
+This will allow you to maintain a low credit utilization rate and save a significant amount of money on interest charges.
+And using credit up to the point where you still have enough money to pay off your full balance at any given time ensures that you never build up too much credit card debt.

 Keep Older Accounts Open

-Stop making your credit card and installment loan payments late.
+Stop making your credit card and personal loan payments late.
 Late payments have a significant negative impact on your payment history in your credit report which accounts for 35% of your credit score calculation.
-All late and missed payments will damage your credit score and incur late fees and charges that will increase your overall balance.
-If you find that you are someone who often forgets to pay your bills on time, set up an automatic withdrawal from your checking account so that you can forget about while never being late again.
+Set up an automatic withdrawal from your checking account so that you can forget about installment loans and credit cards while never being late again.

 References: